Kentucky vs. Mississippi State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Kentucky's games this season have gone over 47 points four of seven times.
+- Kentucky and its opponents have combined to score more than 47 points in four of seven games this season.

-- Mississippi State's games have gone over 47 points in six of seven chances this season.
+- Mississippi State has combined with its opponents to score more than 47 points in six of seven games this season.

 - Saturday's total is nine points lower than the two team's combined 56 points per game average.

-- The 45 combined points per game that these two squads have allowed this season are two fewer than the 47 total in this contest.
+- The 45 combined points per game that these two squads have allowed this season are two fewer than the 47 over/under in this contest.

 - The Wildcats and their opponents have scored an average of 51.4 points per game in 2021, 4.4 more than Saturday's total.

-- The 55 PPG average total in Bulldogs games this season is eight points more than this game's over/under.
+- The 47-point total for this game is eight points below the 55 points per game average total in Bulldogs games this season.

 Kentucky Stats and Trends

-- Kentucky has six wins against the spread in seven games this year.

-- So far this season, the Wildcats have been installed as favorites by a 1-point margin or more five times and are 4-1 ATS in those matchups.
+- So far this season, the Wildcats have been installed as favorites by a 1-point margin or more five times and are 4-1 ATS in those games.

-- Kentucky's games this year have gone over the point total three times in seven opportunities (42.9%).
+- Kentucky's games this year have gone over the total in three out of seven opportunities (42.9%).

-- When Kentucky scores more than 25.7 points, it is 3-1 against the spread and 4-0 overall.
+- Kentucky is 3-1 against the spread and 4-0 overall this season when the team records more than 25.7 points.

-- Kentucky is 4-1 against the spread and 5-0 overall when the team churns out over 326.9 yards.
+- In games that Kentucky totals more than 326.9 yards, the team is 4-1 against the spread and 5-0 overall.

 - The Wildcats have turned the ball over 12 times this season, three more turnovers than the Bulldogs have forced (9).